-	The crime occurred while the defendant was on parole for similar charges.
+The crime occurred while the defendant was on parole.
 He has been in trouble multiple times, accused of roaming the halls of school buildings and harassing people.
 He has also been trespassed from several locations including the CVTD.

-Court records show, Gutierrez did not testify during the trial.
+Court records show, Gutierrez did not testify during the two day trial last month.
 The jury deliberated for about three hours before reaching their decision.